 Also, always ask about, clarify and get in writing any warranties that are applicable to the product being purchased.
 You should also find out before purchase what the return policy is at the particular store and in relation to a particular product.
 Sometimes different return policies apply to different products within the same store (e.g. Best Buy)

 Agreement of Purchase and Sale – Important things to note

 Once it is signed by the purchaser and the vendor and all conditions have been waived or satisfied then it becomes a binding contract.
 Two common and useful conditions usually included in agreements are the condition re: financing and the condition re: inspection.
 Another one that can be useful is making the agreement conditional upon the sale of an existing home.

 Do not waive conditions unless you are satisfied that it is no longer necessary.
 For example, if you waive the condition on obtaining financing because you are advised that to do so will make your offer more competitive, bear in mind that the agreement becomes binding regardless of whether or not you are actually able to obtain a loan.
-The Vendors still have the right to enforce the agreement, in such a case, and to sue you if you fail to close the transaction.
-Similarly if you waive the home inspection condition and discover that the house being purchased has defects then your ability to have them corrected by the vendor is seriously curtailed.
+The Vendors will have the right to enforce the agreement in such a case, and to sue you if you fail to close the transaction.
+Similarly if you waive the home inspection condition and discover that the house being purchased has latent defects that could have been discovered by an inspection then your ability to have them corrected by the vendor is seriously curtailed.

 Exclusive Listing Agreements